 It was not thou who didst throw, but it was Allah Who threw (8:18).
 In short at this stage there is perfect union with God and His holy will pervades the soul thoroughly, and the moral power that had previously been weak becomes firm like a mountain and reason and intelligence are sharpened to the extreme.
 This is the meaning of the verse:

 He has strengthened them with His spirit (58:23).
-At this stage the streams of love for and devotion to Him surge up he such manner that to die he the Cause of God and to endure thousands of torments for His Sake and to become disgraced he His path.
+At this stage the streams of love for and devotion to Him surge up in such manner that to die in the Cause of God and to endure thousands of torments for His Sake and to become disgraced in His path.
 Become as easy as breaking a small straw.
 One is pulled towards God without knowing who is pulling.
 One is carried about by a hidden hand, and to do God’s will becomes the purpose of one s life.
 At this stage God appeals very Close as He has said:

 We are closer to him than his jugular vein (50:17).